encoredev/encore/docs/platform/deploy/deploying.md

 ---
 seotitle: Deploying your Encore application is as simple as git push
 seodesc: Learn how to deploy your backend application built with Encore with a single command, while Encore manages your entire CI/CD process.
-title: Deploying Applications with Encore
+title: Deploying Applications with Encore Cloud
-subtitle: Encore comes with built-in CI/CD and integrates with GitHub
+subtitle: Encore Cloud comes with built-in CI/CD and integrates with GitHub
 lang: platform
 ---

-Encore simplifies the deployment process, making it as straightforward as a `git push`.
-Encore's built-in integration with Git and GitHub, automated CI/CD pipeline, and automatic provisioning of [Preview Environments](/docs/platform/deploy/preview-environments) and [cloud infrastructure](/docs/platform/infrastructure/infra), is designed to speed up development and remove manual steps.
+Encore Cloud simplifies the deployment and infrastructure provisioning process, making it as straightforward as pushing to a git repository, removing the need for manual steps.

-## Setting Up Your Encore Application

-1. **Create your Application**: If you haven't already, create an application using the Encore CLI.
-This automatically creates a new git repository managed by Encore.
+## Deploying your application

+### Step 1: Pre-requisites

+Before deploying, ensure that you have created an **Encore application** and an **Encore Cloud account**.

+If you haven't created one yet, you can do so by running the following command:

 ```shell
 $ encore app create
 ```

-2. **Integrate with GitHub (Optional)**: If you prefer to use GitHub, you can [integrate your app with GitHub](/docs/platform/integrations/github).
-This way, you can push code to GitHub, which triggers Encore's deployment process.
-This is especially handy for teams as it enables collaborative development, version control, and other GitHub functionality.
+You will be asked to create a free Encore Cloud account first and can then create a new Encore application.

+### Step 2: Integrate with GitHub (Optional)

+When you create an Encore application while logged into your Encore Cloud account in the CLI, Encore will automatically create a new Encore managed git repository.
+If you are just trying out Encore Cloud, you can use this and skip the rest of this step.

+For production applications, we recommend integrating with GitHub instead of the built-in Encore managed git:

+**Integrating with GitHub:** Open your app in the **[Encore Cloud dashboard](https://app.encore.cloud/) > (Select your app) > App Settings > Integrations > GitHub**.
+Click the **Connect Account to GitHub** button, which will open GitHub where you can grant access either to all repositories or only the specific one(s) you want to link with Encore Cloud.

+For more information and details on how to configure different repository structures, [see the full docs on integrating with GitHub](/docs/platform/integrations/github).

+Once you have integrated with GitHub, you can push code to GitHub to trigger Encore Cloud's deployment process.
+If you use Encore Cloud Pro, you will also get automatic [Preview Environments](/docs/platform/deploy/preview-environments) for each pull request.

+### Step 3: Connect your AWS / GCP account (Optional)

+If you want to deploy to your own cloud on AWS or GCP, you first need to connect your cloud account to Encore Cloud.

+If you are just trying out Encore Cloud, you can skip this step and Encore Cloud will automatically deploy to an environment using Encore Cloud's free development hosting, subject to the [fair use limits](/docs/platform/management/usage).

+**Connect your cloud account:** Open your app in the **[Encore Cloud dashboard](https://app.encore.cloud/) > (Select your app) > App Settings > Integrations > Connect Cloud**.

+Learn more in the [connecting your AWS or GCP account docs](/docs/platform/infrastructure/own-cloud).

-## Deploying Your Application
+### Step 4: Deploying Your Application

-With Encore, deploys are triggered simply by pushing changes to the connected Git repository.
+To deploy your application, simply push your code to the connected Git repository.

-- If you are using Encore's Git, run the following command to deploy your application:
+- **If you are using Encore Cloud's managed git**: Run the following command to deploy your application:

 ```shell
 $ git add -A .